MicrosoftDocs/memdocs/sccm/osd/plan-design/infrastructure-requirements-for-operating-system-deployment.md

  For more about how to configure the state migration point, see [State migration point](../get-started/prepare-site-system-roles-for-operating-system-deployments.md#BKMK_StateMigrationPoints).

- For information about how to capture and restore user state, see [Manage user state in System Center Configuration Manager](../deploy-use/manage-user-state.md).
+ For information about how to capture and restore user state, see [Manage user state](../get-started/manage-user-state.md).

 ### Service connection point
  When you use Windows as a Service (WaaS) to deploy Windows 10 Current Branch, you must have the  service connection point installed.
 For more information, see [Manage Windows as a service](../deploy-use/manage-windows-as-a-service.md).